It's easy to make mistakes treating acne or even make it worse, despite the best intentions.

 Skin reacts slowly to treatment.
 Even if the acne came on fast, it still requires time to heal.
-That usually takes between two to six weeks, says Barbara R. Reed, MD, a dermatology professor at the University of Colorado Hospital in Denver.
+That usually takes between 6 and 12 weeks, says Barbara R. Reed, MD, a dermatology professor at the University of Colorado Hospital in Denver.

-April W. Armstrong, MD, MPH, assistant professor of dermatology at the University of California Davis Health System, tells WebMD that she advises patients to give a product one month and keep using it if they notice any improvement.
+April W. Armstrong, MD, MPH, is an assistant professor of dermatology at the University of California Davis Health System.
+She tells patients to give a product 1 month and then keep using it if they notice any improvement.

-In some cases, the skin can experience minor irritation the first couple of weeks of treatment, says Diane S. Berson, MD, FAAD, assistant clinical professor of dermatology at Weill Medical College of Cornell University, Ithaca.
+In some cases, your skin might feel a bit irritated the first couple of weeks of treatment, says Diane S. Berson, MD.
+She is an assistant clinical professor of dermatology at Weill Medical College of Cornell University, Ithaca.

 “It's not an infection, it's an inflammation.
 It can even get worse before it gets better,” Berson says.

-People usually layer on products when they don't get results in the first few days of treatment, Reed tells WebMD.
+People usually layer on products when they don't get results in the first few days of treatment, Reed says.

-When someone self treats their acne, they may accidentally traumatize their skin.
+When someone self-treats their acne, they may accidentally distress their skin.
 This can make the acne lesions bigger, more likely to pigment, and heal with spots and scars, Berson says.

-Instead, gently wash with a nonirritating, pH-balanced cleanser to decrease inflammation.
-It's also important to thoroughly rinse off the cleanser because the residue can be irritating, she says.
+Instead, gently wash with a nonirritating, pH-balanced cleanser to lessen inflammation.
+It's also important to thoroughly rinse off the cleanser, because the residue can be irritating, she says.

-Harsh cleansers, alkaline bar soaps, and alcohol-based products may worsen acne, says Berson, who has consulted for skin care product makers Galderma Stiefel, Proctor & Gamble, and Neutrogena.
+Harsh cleansers, alkaline bar soaps, and alcohol-based products may worsen acne, says Berson, who has consulted for skin care product-makers Galderma Stiefel, Procter & Gamble, and Neutrogena.

 Reed says she advises patients to look for “noncomedogenic” or “for acne-prone skin” products.
-Noncomedogenic products do not contain ingredients that tend to clog pores in people with acne-prone skin.
+Noncomedogenic products don't contain ingredients that tend to clog pores in people with acne-prone skin.

 Certain ingredients found in products such as cosmetics, sunscreen, and moisturizers are more likely to clog pores.
 They include isopropyl palmitate, isopropyl myristate, butyl stearate, isopropyl isostearate, decyl oleate, isostearyl neopentanoate, isocetyl stearate, myristle myristate, cocoa butter, acetylated lanolin, and D & C red dyes.
 Products containing oil can clog pores and lead to breakouts.